prak112/prak112/README.md

 ### Hi there! 😃👋
 I am Prakirth.
 Currently, working on career transition towards Data Science.
-Started learning to code since March 2020.
-Since then working on updating skills on @freecodecamp & @datacamp.
-Gained methodical understanding of Data Science through IBM Data Science certification on Coursera in January 2021.
+Working on updating skills through Datacamp and building projects.
+Developed scientific understanding through [IBM Data Science certification](https://www.credly.com/users/narayana-prakirth-govardhanam) and my [Doctoral education](https://www.researchgate.net/profile/Prakirth-Govardhanam) 🤓

 ## _Reaching the stars to..._
 **Start as a Data Analyst in an Investment Bank, to eventually some day run an entire fund as a Fund Manager**

 ### _Wish to work in finance because..._
-Developed a keen interest in financial perspective towards Environmental, Social & Governance (ESG) initiatives through Erasmus University course (Principles of Sustainable Finance, Coursera) in May 2021.
-To build on that contributed as a team (of 5) in a Sustainability Challenge by EKIPA (Innovation Platform)-KION Group (Organisation) based on SDG 12 (Responsible Consumption and Production) from June 14 - September 8.
+Developed a keen interest in financial perspective towards Environmental, Social & Governance (ESG) initiatives through Erasmus University course (Principles of Sustainable Finance, Coursera).
+To build on that contributed concepts as a team to develop sustainable packaging solutions organised by EKIPA for KION Group based on SDG 12 (Responsible Consumption and Production).

 ### _Building my ladder to reach the stars by..._
 **- 🔭 Working on :**
-  -  building a stock performance analysis of Bitcoin since its origin to 2021 through DataCamp.
-Recently, found an [exciting resource](https://github.com/datacamp/datacamp-community-tutorials/blob/bd317ee6281f371b0a4a4bf5ccd42ac91566da56/Python%20Finance%20Tutorial%20For%20Beginners/Python%20For%20Finance%20Beginners%20Tutorial.ipynb) @datacamp from 2017 (_timeless knowledge_🗝️) to improvise my work.
+  -  building a financial analysis report of Bitcoin since its origin to 2021 through DataCamp.
+Recently, found an [exciting resource](https://github.com/datacamp/datacamp-community-tutorials/blob/bd317ee6281f371b0a4a4bf5ccd42ac91566da56/Python%20Finance%20Tutorial%20For%20Beginners/Python%20For%20Finance%20Beginners%20Tutorial.ipynb) @datacamp from 2017 ( _timeless knowledge_ 🗝️) to improvise my work.
   -  building an [ESG profiling dashboard](https://github.com/prak112/esg-profile.git) (still in its nascent stage) to feature the stock performance of the companies which "ethically" follow the standards of running a Sustainable organisation. 💝 **_my pet project_** 💓

-#### _Built an entire learning tracker for [Data Analyst career](https://relieved-rhodium-2de.notion.site/64a0006b14c24cb19c7d547ba3a14420?v=47a161a4626847cdb5eb8800a3e73493) on Notion.
+#### _Built an entire learning tracker for [Data Analyst curriculum](https://relieved-rhodium-2de.notion.site/64a0006b14c24cb19c7d547ba3a14420?v=47a161a4626847cdb5eb8800a3e73493) from several reliable sources on Analytics (freeCodeCamp, DataCamp & Alex Freberg) on Notion.
 Feel free to duplicate for your purposes._ 🌠

 **- 🌱 Learning :**
-  -  Computer Science fundamentals from CS50 HarvardX course on edX, to develop confidence around programming techniques and languages
+  -  SQL Fundamentals on DataCamp as part of my [Data Analyst curriculum] (https://relieved-rhodium-2de.notion.site/64a0006b14c24cb19c7d547ba3a14420?v=47a161a4626847cdb5eb8800a3e73493).
   -  Geometry fundamentals on Khan Academy and slowly work towards learning Calculus, to develop a foundational understanding of mathematics for Data Science

 **- 👯 Looking to collaborate with people who are :**